dabuchera/web3-access/README.md

 ## Test the Prototype

 We deployed a test intstance of the prototype so you can try it.
-The smart contracts are deployed on the Stacks testnet (here, here, and here).
-The dApp is accessible under this URL: ...
+The smart contracts are deployed on the Stacks testnet ([RolesAccess](https://explorer.stacks.co/txid/0xe44bb9f8a8211b6062be8c992e51dee3ad3a1de4524ff52e4054e8ead471a6a5?chain=testnet), [TokenAccess](https://explorer.stacks.co/txid/0x84e1eecd85f5e6b0c042ccba695fb9ee9ff3d2b3ecae587785b5d4e9c509d7f5?chain=testnet)).
+The dApp is accessible [here]().

 Follow this tutorial to store and access files:
 1. Install [Hiro Wallet](https://wallet.hiro.so/) for the browser of your choice.
 Follow the set up process and carefully memorize your Seed and password if you plan to reuse your account at a later stage.